ArndtLab/HistogramBinnings.jl/docs/src/index.md

 This package provides more general edge vectors for histograms.
-Especially it allow to use logarithmically binned histograms.
+Especially it allows to use logarithmically binned histograms.

 ### Example
 One can use these with `StatsBase.fit` as in: